Construct an object that can get used to calibrate an object produced by

 A character vector giving the names of trajectories to fit to data, or a named list of likelihood distributions specified with a

-for each trajectory.
-Transformations of trajectories cannot be named implicitly unless they are also transformed through theoutputs
+distributionfor each trajectory.
+Transformations of trajectories cannot be named implicitly unless they are also transformed through theoutputsargument and their transformed version appears in thedata.- par

 A character vector giving the names of parameters (either time-varying or not) to fit using trajectory match, or a named list of prior distributions specified with a